Scienza/SitoAndreaIdini/content/projects/physics/The nuclear physics.md

 tags: ["Physics"]
 categories: ["Nuclear Physics"]
 background: "/img/partitore.jpg"
-subtitle: "The atomic nucleus as a many-body system"
+subtitles: "The atomic nucleus as a many-body system"
-summary: "It is the study of how the subatomic particles, neutron and protons, come together in ensembles to form nuclei at the core of everything around us.
-Nuclear structure and reactions are the ways it is possible to understand this fundamental component of reality, using the language of quantum mechanics of many-body systems.
-The study of the atomic nuclei explores the role of the nuclear strong and weak interactions at low energy, and therefore the "ground state" of a large part of the universe."
+summary: "It is the study of how the subatomic particles, neutron and protons, come together.
+The ensables formed are nuclei at the core of everything around us.
+Nuclear structure and reactions are the ways it is possible to understand these fundamental components of reality, using the language of quantum mechanics of many-body systems.
+The study of the atomic nuclei explores the role of the nuclear strong and weak interactions at low energy, and therefore the \"ground state\" of a large part of the universe."
 ---

 In many-body physical theory the description can go from the definition of an interaction between single components to the structure of the system.
 What makes a whole and separates the components from the aggregate?
 What are emergent properties, such as collective rigidity so familiar in the world around us, coming from?